WoTTsecurity/wott-io/documentation/getting-started.md

 {% asset docs/add-device.png srcset:width="1300 2x" srcset:width="650 1x" alt="Add device from the dashboard" class="img-fluid" %}

-With this in your clip board/buffer, SSH into your device and paste the command in terminal.
+With this in your clip board/buffer, SSH into your device (be it a server, raspberry pi, etc;) and paste the command in terminal.
 Assuming things went well, you should see something similar to this:

 ```
 [...]